Sharky’s Machine (1981) – A Review

 The violence gets pretty graphic.
 The movie doesn’t hold back with it.
 If you’re thinking you’re going to see little ketchup packs exploding when people get shot you’re in for a shock.
 A hooker gets killed with a shotgun at point blank range and it’s quite ghastly.
 Later there’s a torture scene with Burt being at the end of a butterfly knife and again it will have you squirming.

 There’s a great supporting cast that make up Sharky’s ‘machine’ of a team.
-We got Durning, Bernie Casey, David Keith, Richard Libertini, John Fielder.
+We got Durning, Bernie Casey, Brian Keith, Richard Libertini, John Fielder.
 The ‘machine’ crew are the ones who provide the little touches of levity in this tense thriller.
 Reynolds plays his part quiet and straight and not once does he do his signature laugh.
 You know that laugh of his.

 Henry Silva plays the deadly hitman as only he could do.
 He really leaves a mark with his scenes and has his own little quirks.
 He’s apparently always coked up and lets out a demented scream each time he’s about to kill someone.
 Accompanying Silva are some of those 80’s bad guy devices, like eerie strings of music playing when he shows up and while he might be in the shadows his eyes are always lit with a shaft of light.